 Kathryn Roberts & Sean Lakeman

-Twin daughters and a folk-rock whirlwind forced Kathryn Roberts (Vocals / Piano / Woodwind), and Sean Lakeman (Guitar), to sideline their popular duo performances in the mid noughties.
+Twin daughters and a folk-rock whirlwind forced Kathryn (Vocals / Piano / Woodwind), and Sean (Guitar), to sideline their popular duo performances in the mid noughties.
 After almost a decade, 2012 saw a spectacular return in conjunction with their critically acclaimed album ‘Hidden People’.
-Awards and much praise followed and the couple re-established themselves as one of the top British folk duos.
+Awards and much praise followed and the couple re-established themselves as one of the top British folk duos with regular plays on BBC Radio 2 and headline performances at major venues across the country.